-A redirect sends a visitor to a certain webpage to a different webpage.
-You should always use 301 redirects to make sure bookmarked links and search engine indexes can automatically find your new page.
+A redirect is used when a webpage is moved to a new URL.
+The redirection sends a visitor from the old URL to the new page.
+301 redirects should always be used to make sure bookmarked links and search engine indexes can automatically find a new page.

 A text description of your images that is written in your website code.
 This is so search engines and accessibility tools for the visually impaired can understand what images are on your page.